Dr Jason Miller

 Teaching and Research Interests

 Dr. Jason Miller’s research interests include twentieth-century American Poetry, American Literature, literary theory, and pedagogy.
-His research on MLK and Dorothy Cotton has recently been featured in Our State Magazine, The News and Observer, The Conversation, WUNC News, Capital Tonight with Tim Boyum, and on The State of Things.
+His research on MLK and Dorothy Cotton has recently been featured in New York Daily News, Our State Magazine, The News and Observer, The Conversation, WUNC News, Capital Tonight with Tim Boyum, and on The State of Things.
 Poet Kwame Alexander issued a nationwide writing challenge on NPR in 2021 based on his research.

-His book Origins of the Dream: Hughes's Poetry and King's Rhetoric traces Martin Luther King, Jr.'s use of Langston Hughes's poetry in his sermons and speeches from 1956-1968.
+His previous book Origins of the Dream: Hughes's Poetry and King's Rhetoric traces Martin Luther King, Jr.'s use of Langston Hughes's poetry in his sermons and speeches from 1956-1968.
 This work is also the subject of a documentary film project currently being made in partnership with the Southern Documentary Fund.
-The film project is highlighted as part of Experiencing King at NC State in an event headlined by actor Danny Glover: Experiencing King
+The film project is highlighted as part of Experiencing King in an event headlined by actor Danny Glover.

 His King's First Dream project has made the first ever recording of Dr. Martin Luther's King "I Have a Dream" speech available online at kingsfirstdream.com.
-This speech took place in Rocky Mount, North Carolina a full eight months before King's famous speech at the March on Washington in 1963.
+This speech took place in Rocky Mount, North Carolina a full nine months before King's famous speech at the March on Washington in 1963.
 The project has received coverage on the CBS and ABC National Evening News, the BBC, The Rachel Maddow Show, and in USA Today Articles have been published and translated on every continent.
 Dr. Miller was also interviewed on NPR and live on CNN.

 His earlier book Langston Hughes and American Lynching Culture investigates the nearly three dozen poems written by Hughes to reveal the complex interplay between politics, culture, and art.
 It addresses key poems such as “The Negro Speaks of Rivers,” “Christ in Alabama,” and “Dream Deferred.”